 Capstone Seminars satisfy major requirements in certain departments.

 You must be a senior or a second-semester junior to take the course.
 Students may take only one Capstone Seminar during their time at Boston College.
+Capstone Seminars may not be taken Pass/Fail.

 Different Capstone Seminars will be offered each semester.
 All Seminars are interdisciplinary.
 You may register for any one of the seminars as a University (UN) course.